barabanpan/flask-docker-postgresql/README.txt

 7. Add static files support via nginx
 Add volume to docker-compose.prod.yml, create folder 'static'.
 Development doesn't need a volume.
 Do some other things, described in JSP copybook page 23.

+8. Add media files support via nginx
+Media files are files uploaded by user.
+Do things like in step 7.
+More info on JSP copybook page 24.